patrik64/adventofcode/2016/05/README.md

 You almost choke on your popcorn as the final character falls into place, producing the password ``05ace8e3``.

-Given the actual Door ID and this new method, what is the password?
+Given the actual Door ID and this new method, **what is the password**?
 Be extra proud of your solution if it uses a cinematic "decrypting" animation.

 Your puzzle answer was ``863dde27``.